schollii/pypubsub/docs/index.rst

 Welcome to PyPubSub's Home Page!
 ====================================

-This is the documentaiton for the PyPubSub project.
+This is the documentation for the PyPubSub project.
 This Python project defines a package called 'pubsub' which provides a publish - subscribe API to facilitate event-based programming and decoupling of components of an application via the Observer pattern.
 PyPybSub originated in wxPython around y2k but has been